Chanukah With Ramana

 Now: What’s left after everything else is taken away?

-This admittedly (and deceptively) simple teaching / exercise comes from Ramana Maharshi, an inadvertent Hindu teacher of “Self-realization” whose method resulted in one of the great spiritual experiences of my life.
+This admittedly (and deceptively) simple exercise comes from Ramana Maharshi, an inadvertent Hindu holyman whose “Self-realization” technique resulted in one of the great spiritual experiences of my life.

-It’s like this: in the early 2000s, on the sixth night of the Chanukah festival of lights, we were honored to play host to a friend and a famous “New Age” rabbi, of whom the friend was a disciple.
-Knowing of a mutual friend of the rabbi and myself, a filmmaker who wanted me to meet said rabbi, I invited him too.
-The filmmaker showed up with a Hindu friend of his own; imagine our delight and surprise when, upon arrival, the rabbi told us that the filmmaker was his own beloved teacher!
+In the early 2000s, on the sixth night of Chanukah (our Festival of Lights), my copilot and I were honored to play host to a famous “New Age” rabbi (“R”).
+I also invited along a filmmaker (“F”) of my acquaintance, who had long wanted me to meet R; he arrived with a Hindu friend of his (“H”), and you may imagine our delight and surprise when R told us that F was his own beloved teacher!

-The rabbi was scheduled to speak to a small crowd in our apartment, but the only guests were the handful I just described, so the anticipated talk turned into an intimate recollection between rabbi, filmmaker and Hindu of various Eastern and Western enlightenment-teachers.
-When Ramana’s name was mentioned, the three became very animated and demonstrated Ramana’s awakening-by-negation-of-thought method — a method which, on practicing diligently that night, produced in me the most startling and profound experience.
+R and we were anticipating a small crowd in our apartment, but the only guests were the sparse handful I just described.
+So the session turned into a metaphysical round-robin between R, F and H of various Eastern and Western spiritual figures.
+When one of them mentioned Ramana’s name, the trio became very animated and described the holyman’s negation-of-thought technique which, upon my own diligent practice later that night, produced a most startling and profound awakening.

-My word-busy mind dropped away to reveal a deep connection to the wordless Source of all consciousness; a perspective of the egoless space between one thought and another; an all-encompassing peace of mind and soul; a vision of the vast and intimate Self beyond the ego, beyond even the apparent separation of one thing from another.
+My word-busy mind dropped away to reveal a deep connection to the wordless Source of all consciousness – a perception of the unspoken silence between one thought and another – an all-encompassing peace of mind – a vision of the vast and intimate Self beyond the ego, beyond even the apparent separation of one thing from another.

-Even now, years later, I still can’t adequately describe it.
+Even now, years later, I still can’t adequately describe what happened.
 (Which is, kind of, the point.)
-Time has somewhat dulled the experience’s immediacy, but not its effect.
-It inspired in me a fierce non-dualism (or if you prefer, an undying all-is-One-ism) that remains to this day.
-And it makes me happy, and grounded, every time I re-experience it.
+Time’s passage has almost dulled the experience’s immediacy, but not its effect, which inspired in me a fierce non-dualism (or if you prefer, an undying all-is-One-ism) – and which makes me happy, and grounded, every time I recall it.

 Ocean/Wave.